trendct-data/occupation-wages-states/stories/story_NV.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Nevada was among <span class='occ_title_em'>Survey researchers</span>.
+The biggest decline for any job category in Nevada was among <span class='occ_title_em'>survey researchers</span>.
 In 2000, there were 1,680 employees.
 But by 2015, that figure declined 94.05 percent to 100.

 The jobs that had gained the most employees was personal and home care aides.
 There were 4,724 percent more workers in 2014 as compared to 1999.
 Overall, the total number of workers grew from 210 to 10,130 in Nevada.